p2/OAuth2/README.md

 #### Client Credentials

-A 2-legged flow that lets an app authenticate itself via its client id and secret.
+A 2-legged flow that lets an app authorize itself via its client id and secret.
 Instantiate `OAuth2ClientCredentials`, as usual supplying `client_id` but also a `client_secret` – plus your other configurations – in the settings dict, and you should be good to go.

 #### Username and Password